gagolews/deepr/README.md

 URL: <https://deepr.gagolewski.com/>.

-Any remarks and bug fixes are appreciated.
-Please submit them via this repository's *Issues* tracker.
-Thank you.

 ## About the Author

 Dr habil.
-[Marek Gagolewski][1] is currently a Senior Lecturer in Data Science/Applied AI at Deakin University in Melbourne,
+[Marek Gagolewski][1] is currently a Senior Lecturer in Data Science/Applied AI at Deakin University in Melbourne, Australia and an Associate Professor at the Systems
-Australia and an Associate Professor at the Systems Research Institute, Polish Academy of Sciences.
+Research Institute, Polish Academy of Sciences.

 His research interests are related to data science, in particular: modelling